Palestinian leader urges world powers to rein in Israeli settlements

 "The tricky thing is he says he doesn't want to delegitimize Israel with one move, and then he delegitimizes Israel with other moves, like refusing to accept that Israel was established and has a right to exist as a Jewish state," Steinitz, who was in New York for the General Assembly, told Reuters.

-But Israel's parliamentary opposition leader, Shelly Yechimovich of the centre-left Labour party, called on the right-wing prime minister to respond by doing more for peace.
+But Israel's parliamentary opposition leader, Shelly Yechimovich of the center-left Labour party, called on the right-wing prime minister to respond by doing more for peace.

 She said the "moderate remarks" by Abbas - compared to his more strident U.N. speech a year earlier - "foster cautious hope that we face a new era of dialogue that might lead to an accord," according to a statement from her office.